Risk Quantification in Stochastic Simulation under Input Uncertainty: Budget Allocation

-They are the objective functions in the budget allocation problem.
-Note that there are four variables, i.e., $\beta_O$, $\beta_I$, $N$, and $M$, to be determined via minimization of $W_{v}(N,M)$ (or $W_{v}(N,M)$).
-To ease the optimization, we pre-select $\beta_O$ and $\beta_I$ (a typical choice is $\beta_O=\beta_I=\beta/2$).
-The constraints are as follows.
+The budget allocation problem can be formulated as follows.
 Let $C(N,M):=c_1 N+c_2 NM$ be the total computational cost, where $c_1$ is the cost for simulating one input parameter scenario, and $c_2$ is the cost for simulating one response sample.
 Of course, there could be other minimization criteria such as the overall computational complexity, and they can be minimized in a similar manner.
 Let $CB$ be the total simulation budget.
-Consider the following CI (half) width minimization problem
+Consider the following CI width minimization problem

 Here the constraints $N\ge \Gamma_0$, $M\ge\Gamma_0$ and $(1-\alpha) NM\ge \Gamma_0$ are imposed to ensure the validity of a $t$-statistics, and a typical choice for $\Gamma_0$ is 30.